What Jobs You Can Get with an Industrial Engineering Degree?

-According to the Bureau of Labor Statistics (BLS), becoming an industrial engineer in general requires a bachelor's degree, and you might also pursue a graduate degree and get work experience through cooperative education (www.bls.gov).
-This career's expected employment growth from 2012-2022 is slower than average and at a rate of five percent.
-In March 2014, PayScale.com reported that quality assurance and quality control engineers earned a median salary of $58,813.
+Based on the general requirements of working in industrial engineering (as outlined by the Bureau of Labor Statistics), becoming a quality control engineer may require a bachelor's degree, and you might also pursue a graduate degree and get work experience through cooperative education (www.bls.gov).
+This career's expected employment growth from 2016-2026 is faster than average at a rate of 10%.
+In July 2019, PayScale.com reported that quality assurance and quality control engineers earned a median salary of $65,276.

 In many fields, sales engineers have supplemented or taken the place of traditional sales representatives.
 Today's technologies may be too complex for sales representatives to understand and explain; sales engineers fill this gap with a combination of technical expertise and communication skills.
 They ensure that any technical question posed by a client can be answered.
 These professionals may work in software, machine or computer sales.

 The BLS notes that an engineering bachelor's degree and some on-the-job training are required for sales engineer positions.
 In addition, you'll need to gain work experience in sales.
-About average growth of nine percent is expected for sales engineers from 2012-2022, and jobs should increase in manufacturing, independent sales and computer systems design.
-In May 2012, the BLS reported a sales engineer median wage of $91,830.
+About average growth of 7% is expected for sales engineers from 2016-2026, and jobs should increase in manufacturing, independent sales and computer systems design.
+In May 2018, the BLS reported a sales engineer median wage of $101,420.